 Chamber Choir Ireland will be performing at Christ Church Cathedral on the Saturday evening, conducted by Paul Hillier.
 CCI will also be giving premiere performances of new works for the Choral Sketches programme on Thursday afternoon in the National Concert Hall.

-In keeping with New Music Dublin’s status as Ireland’s foremost contemporary music festival, NMD will partner with CMC who will be bringing the annual international delegate programme NMDX, online this year - ensuring maximum international exposure for Irish contemporary music.
+In keeping with New Music Dublin’s status as Ireland’s foremost contemporary music festival, NMD will partner with CMC to host the annual international delegate programme NMDX, which attracts delegates from across the world to everything that NMD has to offer.